intentionally-bilingual/intentionally-bilingual.github.io/README.md

 ```
 ---
-title: "This is the main tittle and what showns up if you list all items"
+title: "This is the main title and what showns up if you list all items"
 weight: 15 // lower weight means higher in the list (or farther to the left)
 image: IMAGENAME.jpg // The image name in static\main_files\IMAGENAME.jpg use for lists
 ---